liuzien163/learngit/textfiles/readme.txt

 git is a distributed version control system git is a free software distributed unser the GPL
 Git has a mutable index called stage
+I just want to konw how it worked